elgenral-dark/Worm-Gpt-/README.md

-# 🐛 WormGPT CLI - OpenRouter Edition
+# 🦖 WormGPT CLI - OpenRouter Edition

 **WormGPT CLI** is a sleek command-line interface (CLI) for interacting with LLMs via OpenRouter API.
 It supports multiple models, automatic language detection, and customizable settings — all in a terminal-friendly format.

 > ⚡ Lightweight.
 Powerful.
 Fully terminal-based.
-Made with ❤️ by [@hexsecteam](https://github.com/hexsecteam)
+Made with ❤️ by Youssef elgenral

 ---